jamesdamillington/jamesdamillington/README.md

-### I study [landscapes](https://www.landscapemodelling.net) and how they change, often by using computational or statistical models
+### I study [landscape](https://www.landscapemodelling.net) and environmental change, often by using computational or statistical models

 I also teach [Spatial Data Science](https://kingsgeocomputation.org/teaching/sds/) and environmental geography in my current role as [Professor of Environmental Geography](https://www.kcl.ac.uk/people/james-millington) at King's College London.
 See repos for some of my teaching materials [here](https://github.com/stars/jamesdamillington/lists/jm-teaching).